Accelerating Hybrid XOR$-$CNF Boolean Satisfiability Problems Natively with In-Memory Computing

 \Cref{alg:walksat-fn} shows the pseudocode of the WalkSAT-XNF heuristic.
 The algorithm starts with an initial variable configuration and iteratively searches the space until it finds a solution or reaches the iteration limit.
-Each iteration computes gradients for all variables by evaluating the clauses in which they appear.
+Each iteration computes gradients based on make and break values for all variables by evaluating the clauses in which they appear.
 A CNF clause is satisfied if at least one literal is true.
 Hence, the make value is the number of violated clauses containing the variable, as flipping it would satisfy them.
-The break value, on the other hand, corresponds to the number of satisfied clauses with exactly one true literal.
+The break value, on the other hand, corresponds to the number of satisfied clauses, where the variable is the only true literal, as flipping it would break clause satisfaction.
 For an XOR clause to be satisfied, an odd number of true literals is required.
-Thus, the make value corresponds to the number of violated clauses, as flipping a single variable would violate all of them.
-Similarly, break values are equal to the number of satisfied clauses.
+Thus, the make value corresponds to the number of violated clauses containing the variable, as flipping it would satisfy them.
+Similarly, break values are equal to the number of satisfied clauses containing the variable.
 The break value subtracted from the make value yields the gain value, or gradient.
-After computing the gradients, Gaussian noise with a standard deviation $\sigma$ is added to help escape local minima or avoid cycles.
+After computing the full gradient, Gaussian noise with a standard deviation $\sigma$ is added to help escape local minima or avoid cycles.
 The variable with the highest noise-adjusted gain value is then flipped, and the process repeats.

 Figure~\ref{fig1}d shows the algorithmic efficiency of WalkSAT-XNF when solving the McEliece, MDP, and AES benchmarking instances using CNF-PP, XNF, and XNF-PP compared to the CNF formulation.
 We quantify the performance with the iterations-to-solution ($\text{ITS}_{99}$) metric~\cite{aramon2019physics}, defined as